Siemens sells water technology business for $862 million

 "There are major synergies for these solutions as well as promising growth potential within Siemens' Environmental Portfolio," the company said in a statement.

-This year it spun off its lighting business Osram, sold its stake in mobile telecoms equipment maker Nokia Siemens Networks and has been in talks to sell its postal automation and baggage handling businesses.
+This year it spun off its lighting business Osram (OSRn.DE), sold its stake in mobile telecoms equipment maker Nokia Siemens Networks and has been in talks to sell its postal automation and baggage handling businesses.

 Two people familiar with that transaction told Reuters last month that Siemens was in advanced talks to sell the postal automation and baggage handling businesses to private equity investor Triton, after investor Sun Capital dropped out.